waynodiablo/Oystercard/goals/strength_of_evidence.md

 **Moderate evidence is empirical.** It's based on things like written or quoted feedback, your verified capability to apply a skill through actually doing it, events where you have demonstrated competence, code that works, following a process correctly, etc.

 **Strong evidence is credible.** It's empirical evidence backed up by expertise or events that couldn't reasonably mean anything else.
 For example, if you explain a topic to a beginner and then they can apply it straight afterwards, that's credible.

-If you ask a coach "do you think this code would pass a tech test?" and they say it would, that's credible, expert feedback.
+Coaches are also a good source of credible feedback, as software engineering experts.
+Be mindful of the questions you ask them though!
+Are you looking for evidence that you're making progress?
+Or evidence that your code is of a professional standard?